charlienew/gittest/README.md

 Gittest
 ====
-    Just a simple tutorial for github.
+Just a simple tutorial for github.<br>
-      Trying to get familiar with github and atom.
+Trying to get familiar with github and atom.<br>
 Hopefuly I will be able to master it in the future. :)